jhradilek/emacs-mallard-mode/README.markdown

     M-x package-install mallard-mode

 Refer to the [GNU Emacs manual](http://www.gnu.org/software/emacs/manual/html_node/emacs/Packages.html) for more information on how to download, install, update, and uninstall packages in this editor.

+### Installing mallard-mode Manually

+To install **mallard-mode** manually, change to the directory with your local copy of this repository and copy its contents to the **~/.emacs.d/mallard-mode/** directory:

+    cp -R . ~/.emacs.d/mallard-mode/

+Then add the following lines to your **~/.emacs.d/init.el** file to enable it:

+    (add-to-list 'load-path "~/.emacs.d/mallard-mode")
+    (require 'mallard-mode)

 ## Usage